Location: Everett, Washington

 Architect: Fisher Construction Group with Fentress Architects

 Facility Type: Commercial Air Terminal

-Located at the foot of the Paine Field air traffic control tower on an active runway with over a hundred test flights daily, the work required constant coordination with the FAA to ensure safety for ongoing operations.
+The passenger terminal site is located at the foot of the Paine Field air traffic control tower.
+A significantly active runway with over a hundred test flights daily.
+Thus requiring constant coordination with the FAA to ensure safety for ongoing operations.
 This included scheduling all crane work and implementing a foreign object debris (FOD) prevention program.

-Designed to ‘bring civility back to air travel,’ the owners left no detail unconsidered in the 35,000 sf terminal.
+Designed to ‘bring civility back to air travel,’ the owners left no detail unconsidered in the 35,000 sf passenger terminal.
 The open waiting rooms with black granite floors and a custom steel and glass chandelier, create a comfortable, yet first-class atmosphere.
-A 20’ glass curtain wall on the west side of the terminal provides a view of planes landing and departing with the Olympic Mountains as a backdrop.
+A 20’ glass curtain wall on the west side of the terminal provides a view of planes landing and departing.
+Additionally, the Olympic Mountains as a backdrop.